RafaelCartenet/BOTAI/README.md

 ## Simulator
 This simulator predicts the efficiency of a given strategy.
-According to a period of time, it will use the strategy actions in order to simulate bets, compute the results, and gives statistics, in order to have an idea about the efficiency of the model.
+According to a period of time, it will use the chosen strategy in order to simulate bets, compute the results, and gives statistics, in order to have an idea about the efficiency of the model.

-example of simulation output:
+The simulation outputs several statistics such as Datas information, Results as well as informations relative to the consecutive results.
+Example of results displayed:
 ```
 Datas information
 --------------------------------------
   Period Start		: 03/04/17 00:00
   Period End		: 03/04/17 23:58
   Timestep used		: M1
-  Ups			: 664
+  Ups			: 664 | 46.18%
-  Downs			: 653
+  Downs			: 653 | 45.41%
-  Equals		: 121
+  Equals		: 121 | 8.41%

 Results
 --------------------------------------